guoyingshou/religion-19c-dh/policies.md

 part of a day that an assignment is late, I will deduct one letter grade.

-If you take advantage of the writing center, I will accept a writing center reward certificate for a one day extension.

 ### Participation and attendance

 Your attendance is expected every day without exception.
 We will be